mateusgamba/react-generate-app/README.md

 ## 3rd step

-Depois de gerar o aplicativo, vamos criar nossos arquivos Dockerfile e docker-compose para executar o aplicativo.
+After generation the application let's create our Dockerfile e docker-compose files to running it.

 Dockerfile